Europa Clipper: Transit and observation

 The spacecraft's cruise and science phases will overlap with the ESA's Juice spacecraft, which was launched in April 2023 and will arrive at Jupiter in July 2031.
-Europa Clipper is due to arrive at Jupiter 15 months prior to Juice, despite a launch date planned 18 months later, owing to a more powerful launch vehicle and a faster flight plan with fewer gravity assists.
+Europa Clipper is due to arrive at Jupiter 15 months prior to Juice, despite launching 18 months later, owing to a more powerful launch vehicle and a faster flight plan with fewer gravity assists.

 Public outreach

-To raise public awareness of the Europa Clipper mission, NASA undertook a "Message in a Bottle" campaign, i.e. an actual "Send Your Name to Europa" campaign on June 1, 2023, through which people around the world were invited to send their names as signatories to a poem called "In Praise of Mystery: A Poem for Europa" written by the U.S. Poet Laureate Ada Limón, for the 2.9-billion-kilometer (1.8-billion mi) voyage to Jupiter.
+To raise public awareness of the Europa Clipper mission, NASA undertook a "Message in a Bottle" campaign, i.e., an actual "Send Your Name to Europa" campaign on June 1, 2023, through which people around the world were invited to send their names as signatories to a poem called "In Praise of Mystery: A Poem for Europa" written by the U.S. Poet Laureate Ada Limón, for the 2.9-billion-kilometer (1.8-billion-mile) voyage to Jupiter.
 The poem describes the connections between Earth and Europa.

 The poem is engraved on Europa Clipper inside a tantalum metal plate, about 7 by 11 in, that seals an opening into the vault.
 The inward-facing side of the metal plate is engraved with the poem in the poet's own handwriting.
 The public participants' names are etched onto a microchip attached to the plate, within an artwork of a wine bottle surrounded by the four Galilean moons.
 After registering their names, participants received a digital ticket with details of the mission's launch and destination.
 According to NASA, 2,620,861 people signed their names to Europa Clipper's Message in a Bottle, most of whom were from the United States.
 Other elements etched on the inwards side together with the poem and names are the Drake equation, representations of the spectral lines of a hydrogen atom and the hydroxyl radical, together known as the water hole, and a portrait of planetary scientist Ron Greeley.
 The outward-facing panel features art that highlights Earth's connection to Europa.
 Linguists collected recordings of the word "water" spoken in 103 languages, from families of languages around the world.
 The audio files were converted into waveforms and etched into the plate.
 The waveforms radiate out from a symbol representing the American Sign Language sign for "water".
 The research organization METI International gathered the audio files for the words for "water", and its president Douglas Vakoch designed the water hole component of the message.